 To find out more about how the University can support students with disabilities during the application process, please see our guidance for applicants with disabilities.

-If you wish to discuss this section of the application form, or anything to do with University provision for specific needs, please contact the Disability Advisory Service.
+To discuss this section of the application form, or anything to do with University provision for specific needs, please contact the Disability Advisory Service.

 Completing your application

 Data protection and nominated third parties

 We will handle your application in accordance with the General Data Protection Regulation and relevant UK data protection legislation.